UX Design Guidelines – a Survival Optimization Guide

 According to the research done by Akamai and Gomez.com, 79% of web shoppers will leave the site if the page does not load within 3 seconds.
 Sites that use plenty of images need to optimize each image because heavy image files uploaded in the site can lead to slow page load speed, discouraging users from visiting and returning to the site.

 You’ll find that a fast loading website will also ultimately impact your website’s conversion rate.
-There are many best UX and web design practices you can very easily implement these UX design guidelines in order to achieve increased leads and sales.
+You can look for UX & UI design teams that can help you easily implement these UX design guidelines in order to achieve increased leads and sales.

 Reduce the number of HTTP requests